 - Revenue Analytics - This page aggregates the purchases based on the purchase date and the selected attribution model.

-- Trends Reporting - This page aggregates the purchases based on the date when your campaign was started.
+- Trend Reporting - This page aggregates the purchases based on the date when your campaign was started.

 Why is the Total revenue different on the Revenue Analytics and Channel Revenue Impact screens?